Density matrix renormalization group description of the island of inversion isotopes $^{28-33}$F: Results

 The lowest ${1/2}^+$ states present a more complex structure.
 In $^{27}$F the ${1/2}^+$ state is mostly built upon the ${ {(\pi d_{5/2})}^1 {(\nu d_{3/2})}^3 }$ configuration, with some contributions involving the ${ \pi s_{1/2} }$ shells, which does not suggest any large deformation.
 However, in $^{29}$F ($N=20$), the ${1/2}^+$ wave function loses its single-particle character in sharp contrast with the ${5/2}^+$ state.
 The four neutrons occupy the $\nu d_{3/2}$ and $\nu p_{3/2}$ partial waves almost evenly, with a non-negligible contribution from $\nu f_{7/2}$ shells, while the proton occupies the $\pi d_{5/2}$ and $\pi s_{s/2}$ partial waves.
 We interpret this strong mixing of various proton and neutron partial waves as the emergence of deformation in our calculations, or in other words, of Nilsson orbitals.
 The ${1/2}^+$ state in $^{31}$F has essentially the same structure than the ${5/2}^+$ state, with about four neutrons in the $\nu d_{3/2}$ shells and two in the $\nu p_{3/2}$ shells, and about one neutron in the $\pi d_{5/2}$ shells and some contribution from the $\pi s_{s/2}$ partial waves as well.

 The results of this study are strikingly similar to those of the early shell model calculations in Ref.~\cite{poves87_1500}, showing the onset of deformation at $N=20$ for $Z=9$ to 13 ($^{29}$F to $^{33}$Al).
 In this work, it was noted that even though configuration inversion could be obtained in a $sd-f_{7/2}$ space, adding the $\nu 1p_{3/2}$ shell was the key to obtain deformation.
 Similar observations were also made in large-scale $sdfp$ shell model calculations \cite{caurier98_1790,utsuno01_1789,caurier14_1509}, showing that deformation might be the mechanism pushing the drip line to $A=31$ in fluorine isotopes, with a disappearance of the $N=20$ shell closure in $^{29}$F. One notes in passing that, in Ref.~\cite{utsuno01_1789}, a lowering of the $\nu 1p_{3/2}$ shell, yielded improved results in $A>28$ fluorine isotopes.
+In addition, in a recent study of the role of quadrupole deformation and continuum couplings in $^{28,29,31}$F based on relativistic mean-field theory \cite{luo21_2394}, it was shown that $\ell=1$ waves contribute significantly to the wave function in those systems, but deformation only develops fully in $^{29,31}$F.